 Shareholders are not expected to be exactly joyful about the dilution in the offering, but as The Motley Fool noted, the debt restructure is at least sustainable moving forward.

 Overshadowing the first two companies, pharma, Esperion Therapeutics dropped 40% Wednesday.
 As is often the case with pharmaceutical companies, part of the problem stemmed from a decision by the U.S. Food and Drug Administration.

 In this case, the U.S. FDA failed to clear a way for Esperion to obtain an indication for lowering cholesterol levels in patients who were intolerant to statins.
 The ruling could mean Esperion may not gain approval without further studies.
 This resulted in several Wall Street Analysts downgrading the stock.

 Precious Metals Get A Brexit Boost

 Brexit has been blamed – perhaps somewhat heavy handedly - for some stock losses since the vote Thursday.
-On the other hand, Brexit has also boosted some sectors, notably precious metals miners including Gold Fields Ltd. (NYSE:GFIC) and Fortuna Silver Mines Inc. (NYSE:FSMB), both winners Wednesday.
+On the other hand, Brexit has also boosted some sectors, notably precious metals miners including Gold Fields Ltd. (NYSE:GFIB) and Fortuna Silver Mines Inc. (NYSE:FSMC), both winners Wednesday.

 GFI closed up nearly 11% Wednesday at $4.91.
 Fortuna ended the day in similar fashion, up more than 10% at $6.88.
 The reason for the rise is simple.
 Economic instability causes investors to seek a safe haven.
 Traditionally, no haven seems safer than gold or silver.